wangchen-ca/my-graphql-mongodb/README.md

 }

 ```
-- Blogs document lives along in MongoDB.
+- Blogs document lives alone in MongoDB.
 The field posted_at is Date type in DB.
 Query output and mutation addBlog input use format 'yyyy-mm-dd'.
 Conversion is added into Type and Model to support this.

 ```
 --